cobluestars/QuickRenard/Readme.md

 <br />
 <br />

-## 🦊Ver 2.6.0🦊
+## 🦊Ver 2.6.0 - Ver 2.6.5🦊

 - The state management system has become more powerful.
 You can now effectively manage complex dependencies between states using graph traversal algorithms.
 Utilize Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms to effectively handle the impacts of state updates on other states.

 1. Depth-First Search (DFS): Explores dependencies deeply connected between states.
 This method is suitable when there are deep connections between states.
 2. Breadth-First Search (BFS): Explores dependencies across a wider range of states.
 This method is useful for managing influences across a broader spectrum of states.
+3. Enhanced State Management(❗Ver 2.6.5❗): The state management system is now even more intelligent.
+It automatically determines the most effective graph traversal strategy (DFS or BFS) to manage complex dependencies between states.
+This enhancement simplifies the process of managing state updates and their impacts on other states.

+### - Key Features:
+1. Automated Strategy Selection: The system now automatically selects between Depth-First Search (DFS) and Breadth-First Search (BFS) based on the nature of state dependencies.

+- DFS is chosen for deeply connected state dependencies (e.g., A -> B -> C).
+- BFS is used when a state has multiple parallel dependencies (e.g., A -> [B, C, D]).

-3. User Flexibility: Users can choose to use DFS or BFS depending on the situation, or opt not to use them at all.
-This flexibility makes state management more efficient and effective.
+2. Simplified State Updates: Users no longer need to manually choose between DFS and BFS.
+The system intelligently decides the optimal approach, making state management more efficient and effective.

 <br />
 <br />

-## 🦊Using setStateDependencies, updateStateBFS, and updateStateDFS Functions🦊

-1. setStateDependencies(dependencies): This function is used to define the dependencies between different states.
-For example, in the provided code, childData.data is set to depend on parentData and siblingData.
-This setup means that changes in childData.data might affect or require updates to parentData and siblingData.
+## 🦊 Using setStateDependencies and updateState Functions 🦊

+1. setStateDependencies(dependencies): Define the dependencies between different states.
+The system will use these dependencies to determine the traversal strategy.

 ```javascript
 const dependencies = {